-While none of the colored variants are particularly awe-inspiring, they all look pretty good.
+While none of the colored variants are particularly awe-inspiring, they all look quite good.
 The colors are more muted than you might expect, which gives the chair a classy, almost expensive appearance.
 It looks like it costs more than it does – around $350.

 This chair comes with premium foam padding and a reinforced steel frame to ensure you’re comfortable and stable at all times.
 You can tilt the seat or recline as you like – between 80 and 140° – and there are five lockable positions to choose from.

 Notice the adjustable lumbar and headrest cushions.
 These can be removed entirely if you’d prefer, but since the backrest is flat, we strongly advise using them.
 There’s one more little feature that’s rarely seen: the armrests have divots in them so that your arms slide right in.
 It’s unusual, but if it makes you more comfortable, who are we to complain?

 We’re big fans of vented designs, so it’s nice to see twin cutouts in the backrest.
 The colored stripes are also breathable, so you can remain cool even in the hottest environments.
 These also ensure that you’ll benefit from any fans in the room, even if they’re behind you.

 The SL5000 comes with several advanced features including 4D armrests that can be rotated in or out, as well as automatically locking casters.
 These lock up whenever you sit down, so you’ll never roll away from your desk at a crucial moment.

 What’s not typical is the price: these upgrades cost between five and ten dollars, whereas some competing chairs price them at $25 or more.
 It’s great to see that Vertagear isn’t interested in milking their customers for every last cent.